-African safari is a vast ocean of photographic opportunities.
-Different countries have different topographies ranging from grasslands, deserts, forests, oceans, and a lot more, with equally diverse choice of subjects, which is not only wildlife but locals too..
-At first it feels overwhelming to have such a vast choice of photography subjects and backgrounds, and such abundance of wildlife.
-However for a serious photography endeavor one needs to carefully plan their shoot through this vast labyrinth.
-The first question should be
+An African safari is a vast ocean of photographic opportunities.
+Different countries have different topographies ranging from grasslands, deserts, forests, oceans, and a lot more, with an equally diverse choice of subjects that includes not only wildlife but locals too.
+At first, it feels overwhelming to have such a vast choice of photography subjects and backgrounds and such an abundance of wildlife.
+However, for a serious photography endeavour, one needs to carefully plan their shoot through this vast labyrinth.
+The first question should be:

 WHAT DO I WANT OUT OF IT?

-While I cannot answer that for you, as everyone has to find the answer for themselves.
-But I can surely present some options, which are
+While I cannot answer that for you, everyone has to find the answer for themselves.
+But I can surely present some options, which are:

 GET THE BEST PORTRAITS OF WILDLIFE

-Portraits means closeups of body or face of an animal.
-It is an interesting way to intimately depict the facial expressions, moods, and behavior of an animal in solo or small group.
+Portraits are close-ups of the body or face of an animal.
+It is an interesting way to intimately depict the facial expressions, moods, and behaviour of an animal in solo or small groups.

-Typically any lens above 150mm in focal length.
-Even upto 600mm for close portraits.
-Top quality primes take the cake here, and a lens like a 400 f2.8 or 600 f4 can make exceptional portraits where you can focus on the face, and unwanted details are blurred out.
-Suggested list is as follows.
+Typically, any lens above 150mm in focal length and even up to 600mm for close portraits Top-quality primes take the cake here, and a lens like a 400 f2.8 or 600 f4 can make exceptional portraits where you can focus on the face and unwanted details are blurred out.
+The suggested list is as follows:

 Mid-range lenses